dbubela/Pong.js/README.md

 the timeless classic pong built with HTML and JavaScript

 **Note:** that the program was built with Brackets.io - which can be downloaded <a href="http://brackets.io/">HERE</a>

 ## LocalHost Instructions:
->Brackets instillation completed.
+>Download and Install Brackets.io from the link above.

 >Clone repo for pong from "https://github.com/dbubela/Pong.js.git".

->Right click folder and select "open as brackets project".
+>Right click folder and select 'open as brackets project'.

 >Select "lightning bolt" icon in top right of Brackets window.